 Think about the last email you actually read and enjoyed.
 It probably wasn’t something that sounded too corporate – instead, it was most likely something with a personal touch.
 When you or your client go to write an email, try to imagine that you’re writing to a friend.
 Keep the dialogue personal and engaging by using “you” and “your.”
 People want to feel like they matter, and adding a personal touch is a great way to accomplish this.

 Timing is Key

-A lot of this is trial and error, but it’s important to time your emails according to your audience’s schedule.
+A lot of this is trial and error, but it’s important to time your client’s emails according to their audience’s schedule.
 A lot of email marketing services will give you analytics and insight into what times people are opening your emails.
 If more people tend to open in the morning, time you emails to reach their inboxes in the morning instead of in the evening.
-Cater to their schedules and send your emails accordingly.
+Cater to their schedules and send your client’s emails accordingly.

-Whatever you decide, set the expectation with your audience up front and then just be consistent.
+Whatever you decide, set the expectation with your client’s audience up front and then just be consistent.
 If people expect a daily email, send a daily email.
 If it’s weekly or monthly, then stick to that schedule.